Vonage/vivid-3/libs/components/src/lib/menu-item/README.md

 Line clamp by default is set to one line.

 This can be changed by setting a css-variable to a fixed number of lines or `auto`
-- `--text-primary-line-clamp` for the primary text
+- `--text-primary-line-clamp` for the primary text.
-- `--text-secondary-line-clamp` for the secondary text
+- `--text-secondary-line-clamp` for the secondary text.

 ```html preview
 <style>
 vwc-menu {